learnlatex/learnlatex.github.io/en/lesson-12.md

 all quite easy-to-guess.

 In `biblatex`, the reference style is picked when we load the package.
-Here, we've used `authordate`, but there is a `numeric` style and many others are also available.
+Here, we've used `authoryear`, but there is a `numeric` style and many others are also available.

 ## Exercises